MichaelGit202/441_Project/lab03/lab03.md

     It worked in the sense it generated the categories, but the content was a bit confused.
 More specifications will be needed to get the model to be coherent.

 ## attempt 3
 #### Intention
 >What is the improvement that you intend to make?

-    In the previous attempt when I asked the model why it was messing up I got a hint that it liked **Dialouge**, **STORY** header format better.
+    In the previous attempt when I asked the model why it was messing up I got a hint that it liked **Dialouge**, **STORY** header format better compared to the json-like format.
 So I changed the system prompt to include that format and was more specific what goes under those segments.

 #### Action/Change
 >Why do you think this action/change will improve the agent?

    The agent added itself to the story, which is partially what I wanted.
 The Segments have become much more distinct and are now all the same format and do not have any weird capitolization like in the last attempt.

 #### Result
 >What was the result?